ELECTROEB/ytdl-explorer/README.md

-# youtube-dl and ffmpeg Windows Explorer Integration
+# yt-dlp and ffmpeg Windows Explorer Integration

-Download videos from YouTube/Twitch/Twitter and more (any platform that is supported by youtube-dl) right in the Windows Explorer, without installing any shady shareware apps!
+Download videos from YouTube/Twitch/Twitter and more (any platform that is supported by yt-dlp) right in the Windows Explorer, without installing any shady shareware apps!

 ![Screenshot](https://user-images.githubusercontent.com/30384331/108196593-2ee3dd00-7111-11eb-955b-a2f3c29f58cc.png)

 I made this script for myself, since I reference other YouTube videos and memes a lot in my own content and needed an easy way to download videos in an editing-friedly format (DNxHR 25 FPS in my case).
 [Download the latest version](https://github.com/notthebee/ytdl-explorer/archive/refs/heads/main.zip)

-Download videos from YouTube/Twitch/Twitter and more (any platform that is supported by youtube-dl) right in the Windows Explorer, without installing any shady shareware apps!
+Download videos from YouTube/Twitch/Twitter and more (any platform that is supported by yt-dlp) right in the Windows Explorer, without installing any shady shareware apps!

 ![Screenshot](res/1.png)

 I made this script for myself, since I reference other YouTube videos and memes a lot in my own content and needed an easy way to download videos in an editing-friedly format (DNxHR 25 FPS in my case).
-The script will also update youtube-dl automatically if a new version is detected.
+The script will also update yt-dlp automatically if a new version is detected.

 ### Supported formats: